michaelmob/x220-coreboot-guide/README.md

 This repository is a supplement for [my x220 coreboot flash guide on YouTube](https://youtu.be/kJRgBlXRy5I).

-While highly unlikely, it is possible to brick your x220 by trying to flash coreboot.
-I take no responsibility if that were to occur so do this at your own risk.
+While highly unlikely, it is possible to brick your x220 while attempting to flash coreboot.
+I take no responsibility if that horrible and unfortunate event were to occur, so do this at your own risk.

-*You can always re-flash your old BIOS.
-(Keep backups!)*
+*You can always re-flash your old BIOS. (**Keep backups!**)*

 ## Setup